Wednesday, October 9, 2024

 “Navigator?
 Lay in a course for our ancestral homeworld, we have our orders.
 Let’s not be tardy...”

 Benson Rayl looked too young and gangly to be sitting in the command hub of a transport with such rock-hopping capabilities.
-Yet he had amassed a reasonable amount of experience in traveling between the orbs in the neighborhood of their primary star.
+Yet he had amassed a reasonable amount of experience in traveling between orbs in the neighborhood of their primary star.

 “Aye sir, back we go!
 Ahead full with the C-drive activated!”